infiniticio/docs.infinitic.io/src/pages/docs/workflows/syntax.md

 {% callout type="warning"  %}

-If the return type of the task is `void`, we need to use `dispatchVoid` function instead of `dispatch`.
+JAVA ONLY: If the return type of the task is `void`, we need to use `dispatchVoid` function instead of `dispatch`.

 {% /callout  %}